Search organizations and websites by subject.

 - Merrimack Valley Legal Services

 Merrimack Valley Legal Services.
-MVLS is a legal aid program which provides free legal advice and representation in civil legal cases to low-income and elderly residents of parts of Essex and Middlesex counties.
+MVLS is a legal aid program that provides free legal advice and representation in civil legal cases to low-income and elderly residents of parts of Essex and Middlesex counties.
 Since 1974 MVLS has represented victims of domestic violence, clients from becoming homeless, children with special needs, elderly and disabled people in obtaining disability, welfare, and medical benefits, people making the transition from welfare to work, and those denied unemployment compensation.

 - Northeast Legal Aid